oracle-livelabs/database/23cfree/install/install.md

     ```
     ![Make Directories](images/.png " ")

 2. Before installing you should check to see if anything is running on port 1521.
-This is what the configure command will use when creating the listener.
+This is what the database configure command will use when creating the listener.
 If it cannot it will try and use another port.
 If a service is running on that port you can try and restart it to see if it will restart on another port.
+If you choose to run with a different port then just make sure to adjust the commands as you go with the correct port.

     ````
     <copy>